youngerdaniel/chromeExtensions/dnsexport/readme.md

 ## How It Works

 1. **Install the Extension**: Add the extension to your Chrome browser.
-2. **Open the cPanel DNS Zone Editor**: Navigate to the DNS Zone Editor page in your cPanel account.
+2. **Open the cPanel DNS Zone Editor**: Navigate to the DNS Zone Editor page also know as Zone Records for {specific domain} in your cPanel account.
 3. **Launch the Extension**: Click on the extension icon in the Chrome toolbar to open the popup.
 4. **Select TTL Setting**: Choose whether to use the original TTL values or override them with a custom TTL.
 5. **Export Records**: Click the "Export to BIND Format" button.
 The extension will extract the DNS records and download them as a `.txt` file.